Larry Hansen / Penn Yan, New York

 Serial Number (body number): 121 90 10 007 057

 Pondering the fate of his various Mercedes-Benz automobiles, Larry said, "The 300SL probably survived, but the other three would just be lumps of junk.
 No proof – just opinion.
-I never would have discovered Mercedes-Benz except for Uncle Sam, who shipped me to Stuttgart-Bad Cannstatt in 1956, less than a mile from the factory, and Daimler's home.
+I never would have discovered Mercedes-Benz except for Uncle Sam (US Army), who shipped me to Stuttgart-Bad Cannstatt in 1956, less than a mile from the factory, and Daimler's home.
 Decided then that I would own a Benz.
 The rest is history.
 I want to get back to Stuttgart to see the museum."

 Aged 28 years in 1960, Larry bought himself a 1960 190b sedan after returning home from Germany.
 At that time, a Mercedes-Benz in Yates County (New York) was a rare sight.
 They were being sold through Studebaker dealerships.
 "My 190b was Yates County's second-ever Mercedes-Benz.
 The first was a 1956 220a Ponton sedan owned by Dan Baker, who operated a men's clothing store in Penn Yan.
 My 1960 190b was spoken of as being a fine example of a Studebaker Lark as had ever been seen, especially the paint job (that way Daimler-Benz gets credit for doing something right)."